Sobes.tech

 Context is your "memory" for AI.

-It's a setting where you tell the assistant about yourself: your role, experience from your resume, technologies you know, and even preferences for response format.
+It's a setting where you tell the assistant about yourself: your role, experience from your resume, technologies you know, and your preferences for response format and tone.

 Without context, AI responds "in general."
 With context — exactly as you need.